IDS6145-Fall2019/assignment1-masseyl09/README.md

 ## (Part 1.5) Specifying the Inputs to a System **(10%)**

 **Independent Variables**
- TODO Specify the independent and dependent input variables of your subway esclator model **Dependent Variables**
+* Amount of patrons in the system
+* Speed of the escalator
+* Time of day
+* Amount of escalators
+* Length of escalator

+**Dependent Variables**
+* Time a patron is in the queue
+* Time a patron is on the escalator

 **Data:**
-The data used for this simulation are dervied from a subset of real data from [MTA Real Time Data Feeds.](http://web.mta.info/developers/developer-data-terms.html#data "MTA Data Page") In particular, *Turnstile Usage Data* and "*Performance Data*
+The data used for this simulation are dervied from a subset of real data from [MTA Real Time Data Feeds.](http://web.mta.info/developers/developer-data-terms.html#data "MTA Data Page") In particular, *Turnstile Usage Data* and *Performance Data.*

 **Analyzation of the Model:**
 R is a powerful tool that can handle large amount of data.
 I plan on using R to analyze my data.
 In R, I will create the follow statistics: